Shikaga/PitchBlackAnalysis/index.md

 And in some movies, this is fine.
 If this were a political thriller, or a murder mystery, it would be totally normal to expect the audience to keep multiple distinct plots and motives in order.
 But *Chronicles* is not that kind of movie.

 We start with his motivation being to stay hidden, hence his self banishment on the ice planet.
-Then, he wants to punish the Imam for ratting  him out.
+Then he wants to punish the Imam for ratting  him out.
 Then he wants to escape the planet which is being invaded.
 Then he wants to get revenge for the Imams death.
 Then he wants to save Jack.
 And then he wants to become Emperor of the Universe.
-Not bad for an ex con.
+Make up your mind already!

 And none of these changes seem to really have any weight to them.
 They literally come out of nowhere, with no explanation.
 And the audience can't help but be confused, swept up in a torrent of bad dialog and special effects.